wangdejun/ES6/README.md

-# ES6
+# ES2015 and examples
-examples of ES6
+examples of